 top of page

 Elevate your glamping meals by picking up local, high-quality ingredients as you travel.
-Bring along easy non-perishables like nut mixes, canned sardines, or baguettes, and add fresh local produce such as tomatoes, arugula, or mushrooms to cut down on refrigeration needs.
+Bring along easy non-perishables like nut mixes, canned sardines, or baguettes.
+Add fresh local produce such as tomatoes, arugula, or mushrooms to reduce refrigeration needs.
 Stop by farm stands for berries and goat cheese, check out specialty shops for butter or smoked trout, and grab ready-to-eat items like marinated olives to save time and relax more.

 Couple carrying groceries near an RV and tent in a forest campsite, smiling.
 Sign reads "Happy Campers."
 Greenery and blue sky.

-If you’re in a remote spot without farm stands or specialty shops, check regular grocery stores for gourmet options, or pack shelf-stable treats from home like good olive oil, vacuum-packed meats, or jars of tapenade.
-Soup mixes, crackers, smoked salmon, honey, and cofee are easy to find and carry.
+If you’re in a remote spot without farm stands or specialty shops, check regular grocery stores for gourmet options.
+You can also pack shelf-stable treats from home, like good olive oil, vacuum-packed meats, or jars of tapenade.
+Soup mixes, crackers, smoked salmon, honey, and coffee are easy to find and carry.
 Even gas stations sometimes have surprises like local jerky or special condiments, so watch for unique snacks wherever you go.

 1. The Strategy: "Hybrid" Grocery Shopping